Giftbit/sam-scaffold/README.md

 Again, for clarity: `sam.yaml` defines the SAM stack that is the definition of all your lambda functions and their resources; `buildspec.yml` defines your compile and deploy commands; `ci.yaml` defines the CI stack that watches for git repo changes and redeploys the SAM stack automatically.

 The CI stack itself **is not** deployed automatically on changes.
 It must be deployed manually.
 This was chosen to increase the effort necessary to attack the account.
 The CI stack should rarely need to change.
+For help manually deploying a CloudFormation stack see the relevant [AWS documentation](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-using-console.html).

 ### Build secrets